CONTEMPORARY ISSUES IN LAW - 2024/5

 Assessment Strategy

-The assessment strategy is designed to provide students with the opportunity to demonstrate that they have understood how the law relates to real life issues and they are able to apply the law to a range of problem questions (group presentation) and consider human rights issues and ethical issues.
+The assessment strategy is designed to provide students with the opportunity to demonstrate that they have understood how the law relates to real life issues and they are able to apply the law to a range of questions, focusing on human rights and ethical issues (timed MCQ exam).
 Students are also able to demonstrate effective research and critical analysis skills when writing a case study and analysis.
-The assessment evaluates the extent to which students have understood factors which lead to reform, how such changes are implemented and what obstacles prevent such change (presentation and case analysis).
+The assessment evaluates the extent to which students have understood factors which lead to reform, how such changes are implemented and what obstacles prevent such change (MCQ and case analysis).

-This independent assessment requires students to read a case which they have studied between weeks 4 – 10 and build upon their independent research and critical analysis skills in order to write a 1500-word case summary and analysis.
-Students are able to further their understanding of OSCOLA referencing as they are required to use this in the assessment.
+2) A case study and analysis - This independent assessment requires students to read a case which they have studied between weeks 5 – 10 and build upon their independent research and critical analysis skills to write a 1500-word case summary and analysis.
+Students can further their understanding of OSCOLA referencing as they are required to use this in the assessment.
 This assessment requires students to undertake independent research and critically engage with literature from a variety of sources.

-All assessments require students to utilise skills which will prepare them for future study and equips them with a variety of transferable skills.
+All assessments require students to utilize skills which will prepare them for future study and equips them with a variety of transferable skills.

 Formative assessment